Financial Advice

 • Simplify manicures - don't get them.

 • Simplify hairstyle - one that doesn't require much maintenance.
+A decent way to save money.

 • Get 3-6 quotes anytime shopping for item over $100.